Freedom Dog Rescue Adoption Process: https://freedomdogrescue.ca/adoption-process

 Yes

-Additional to add for house training
+Additional to add for house training:

 Morty is fully house trained.
 He learned to use a bell to request to go outside in his previous home.